 Local Storage is not active when a system is attached to a Blink Subscription Plan or Free Trial.
 Instead, a once-daily Clip Backup is saved to the USB drive.
 Clip Backups are not viewable in the Blink app, they must be accessed directly from the USB drive using your computer.

-The Blink Mini camera requires a Sync Module 2 to save clips as Local Storage.
+The Blink Mini camera must be attached to a Sync Module 2 system to save clips on Local Storage.
 Click to visit the Sync Module 2 Amazon purchase page.

 Blink camera owners may prefer the convenience of a Blink Subscription Plan over using the Local Storage feature.
 Click to learn more about the Blink Subscription Plans.